gardener/gardener/docs/proposals/25-private-cloud-profiles.md

 2. Need to use different volume types than the ones present in the `CloudProfile`.
 3. Extending the expiration date of Kubernetes versions.
 Given that the `CloudProfile` is a cluster-scoped resource, it is currently not possible to extend the expiration date for shoots in one project but only centrally for all projects.
 4. Extending the expiration date for machine images.
 For the same reasons as extending the expiration date of the Kubernetes versions.
-5. Some gardener users might have access to custom cloud provider regions that others do not have access to.
-They currently have no way of using custom cloud provider regions.

 ### Current State